billbunkum/bizarre-beijing/readmeBill_reactAndWebpack.md

 ` } `
   + Says that, *until* viewport exceeds 45rem, use these Styles.
   + The **`*`** could be *any* selector, such as `body`, `p` or something you have created like `.that-class-i-made__okay`

+## Timestamps
++ All timestamps start: January 1st, 1970
++ They are in milliseconds in relation to this date.

 ---------------
 ## USEFUL LINKS
 + [Newest Dependency Versions](https://david-dm.org/jtangelder/sass-loader?type=dev)